 Our quinoa flatbread is indeed gluten-free.
 The quinoa seeds can be turned into fine flour or coarse meal and used to replace wheat flour in gluten-free cakes, biscuits and even bread.

 Making quinoa flour at home can be rather involved.
-In our flatbread recipe, we prepared a gluten-free dough using a quinoa-based batter and devised a simplified process.
-Take a look at our first two steps if buying pre-made quinoa flour is not an option.
+In our flatbread recipe, we prepared a gluten-free dough using a cooked quinoa-based dough and devised a simplified process.

 If you are into gluten-free baking and are looking for more flavour and nourishment than rice flour or buckwheat flour, then give quinoa a try.
 You won't be disappointed.